Satak/satak.github.io/_posts/2020-01-11-github-pages.md

 GitHub offers nice way to serve static web pages directly from GitHub repository to your own subdomain.
 It also can use Jekyll (with Liquid templating language) and you can write your web content in a nice markdown format: <https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet>

 You can either pick a ready made Jekyll theme or you can write your own styling.
 Here I go through how to start with the ready made themes.
-To setup this it takes less than 10 minutes.
+To setup this it **takes less than 10 minutes!**

-If you want make folders to your GitHub page you must first clone your GitHub pages repository to your local machine, then do all these changes there and commit those changes to the `master` branch.
+Note that if you want make folders to your GitHub page you must first clone your GitHub pages repository to your local machine, then do all these changes there and commit those changes to the `master` branch.
 To see your end result it usually takes couple minutes to propagate to the public webpage.

 - Official GitHub pages info: <https://pages.github.com>
 - Jekyll documentation: <https://jekyllrb.com/docs/github-pages>

-## Instructions
+## Step-By-Step Guide

-- Create a repository to your GitHub named like this: `<your GitHub username>.github.io`.
-I have it like this `satak.github.io`: <https://github.com/Satak/satak.github.io>
+- First create a repository to your GitHub named like this: `<your GitHub username>.github.io`.
+I have it like this `satak.github.io` setup in here: <https://github.com/Satak/satak.github.io>

-- Go to repository settings and select a GitHub pages Theme that you like, this page uses the `minimal` theme
+- Go to the repository settings and select a GitHub pages Theme that you like, this page uses the `minimal` theme
 ![GitHub Settings](/assets/github_settings.png)
 ![GitHub Pages Theme](/assets/github_pages_theme.png)
 ![GitHub Pages Theme](/assets/github_pages_theme_selection.png)

-- Create `README.md` file to your GitHub repository root and add this content:
+- Create (if doesn't exist) `README.md` file to your GitHub repository root and add this content:

 ```markdown
 # Blog posts